 This story explores the way that pride and prejudice affect the relationship of Elizabeth and Mr. Darcy, along with other characters in the book.
 Written by Jane Austin, it is a…

 Difference in MLA

 MLA was designed for humanities writers.
-These are the people that write on literature, philosophy and cultural science, to name a few.
+These are the people that write about literature, philosophy and cultural science, to name a few.
 In these areas, you’ll see writers comparing one work to another.
 This means that this type of writing will be more focused on the writer of sources and where to find them, which is where citations focus.

-While an MLA annotated bibliography might look terrifying.
-Remember you are an expert.
+While an MLA annotated bibliography might look terrifying, remember you are an expert.
 You’ve done the research and have all the skills to prove to your audience why this source was perfect for your paper.